 - A methodology that evolves with the times by adopting new technologies.

-The advantages of face-to-face training
+The benefits of face-to-face training

 Face-to-face training is the classic training mode: a trainer gives his training to one or more participants.
 It is the most common form of professional training in France.